 Formal decision to submit the Plan Maghull Town Council agrees to submit the Plan to Sefton Council for the next stage of the process.
-07.03.2018 Publicising the Sefton Council consult with Neighbourhood Plan statutory consultees, members (Regulation 16) of the public and other interested bodies.
-Examination The Plan is submitted to an independent Planning Inspector for their consideration and possible amendment.
-Referendum The residents of Maghull are asked to approve the Plan by means of a referendum.
-Adopting the Neighbourhood Plan On a successful referendum Sefton Council adopt the Neighbourhood Plan
+07.03.2018 Publicising the Neighbourhood Plan (Regulation 16) Sefton Council consulted with statutory consultees, members of the public and other interested bodies.
+13.06.2018 - 30.07.2018 Examination The Plan is submitted to an independent Planning Examiner for their consideration and possible amendment.
+Examiner's Report received 22.10.2018 Referendum The residents of Maghull are asked to approve the Plan by means of a referendum.
+18.12.2018 Adopting the Neighbourhood Plan Following a successful referendum Sefton Council will adopt the Neighbourhood Plan 24.01.2019

-- 1.8 This document is the submission draft plan which is submitted to the Local Planning Authority for further consultation (Regulation 16 Consultation) prior to an independent examination and referendum.
-If more than 50% of people vote "yes" then the Plan is passed and becomes part of the planning framework for Maghull. - 1.9 The draft Neighbourhood Plan was approved by Maghull Town Council Neighbourhood Plan Steering Group Meeting at Minute 5, 20th July 2017 (see Appendix 8), the consultation period to run from 29th July to 26th September 2017.
+- 1.8 This document is the referendum version of the draft Plan.
+If more than 50% of the eligible people who vote, vote "yes", then the Plan is passed and becomes part of the planning framework for Maghull. - 1.9 The draft Neighbourhood Plan was approved by Maghull Town Council Neighbourhood Plan Steering Group Meeting at Minute 5, 20th July 2017 (see Appendix 8), the consultation period to run from 29th July to 26th September 2017.
 At Minute 5, 20th September 2017 Maghull Town Council further resolved that the consultation period should be extended to 9th October 2017 and that further consultation should be carried out to elicit more responses / support for the Neighbourhood Plan. - 1.10 Maghull Town Council resolved at Minute 6 (Appendix 10), 8th November 2017 that the draft Neighbourhood Plan should be submitted for examination.